glahitette/kubernetes/k8s_cheat_sheet.md

 - Volumes:
   - A PersistentVolume’s `persistentVolumeReclaimPolicy` determines how the storage resources can be reused when the PersistentVolume’s associated PersistentVolumeClaims are deleted:
     - `Retain`: Keeps all data.
 This requires an administrator to manually clean up the data and prepare the storage resource for reuse.
-    - `Delete`: Deletes the underlying storage resource automatically (only works for cloud storage resources).
+    - `Delete`: Deletes the underlying storage resource automatically (cloud only).
     - `Recycle`: Automatically deletes all data in the underlying storage resource, allowing the PersistentVolume to be reused.
   -  `allowVolumeExpansion` property of a **StorageClass**, if set to false (per default), prevents from resizing a PersistentVolumeClaim.

 ### Create other resources
-- Create a job with `k create job my-job --image=busybox $do > job.yml -- sh -c "sleep 2 && echo done"` then check the pod execution (no such thing as starting a Job or CronJob!)
+- Create a job with `k create job my-job --image=busybox $do > job.yml -- sh -c "sleep 2 && echo done"` then check pod execution (no such thing as starting a Job or CronJob!)
 - Create a ConfigMap from a file, with a specific key: `k create configmap my-cm --from-file=index.html=/opt/course/15/web-moon.html`
 - Create a secret (with implicit base64 encoding): `k create secret generic my-secret --from-literal user=test --from-literal pass=pwd`
 - Create an nginx deployment: `k create deployment my-dep --image=nginx $do > my-dep.yml` (deployment name is used as prefix for pods' name)